Another day, another 4G handset on Verizon. The

 The The Gallery is pretty much the same as the native Froyo gallery.
 Your photos are grouped by whether they’re saved on the internal memory or your SD card.
 If you have a Picasa account, your photos stored there will automatically be loaded into the account.

-While the LG-made T-Mobile G2X is powered by a dual-core Nvidia Tegra 2 processor, the Revolution only has a single core Snapdragon MSM8655 processor.
+LG-made T-Mobile G2X is powered by a dual-core Nvidia Tegra 2 processor, the Revolution only has a single core Snapdragon MSM8655 processor.
 This is the same second-generation processor you’ll find in the HTC Thunderbolt.
 While we’ve certainly been impressed with the Tegra 2 phones, the 1GHz Revolution handled games, browsing and multitasking perfectly well.

 I tested the LG Revolution’s 4G LTE data speeds using the FCC-approved Ookla Speed Test app in the South Park neighborhood of San Francisco.
 The Revolution got an average download speed of 7.14 megabits per second (mbps) and an average upload speed of 3.46 mbps.
 The average latency was 86 milliseconds.